SMART breast augmentation is a unique approach to breast augmentation that achieves natural and beautiful looking results.

 You will not wake up from surgery with breasts that are bigger or smaller than you expect because you will understand and participate in every decision made about surgery.
 You can rest assured that it is Dr. Fan's highest priority to give you a safe and clinically excellent procedure that results in the most beautiful breasts possible.

 Exact Costs Vary Depending On Your Specific Needs and Desired Results

-The cost of breast augmentation varies from person to person and depends on a number of factors including your specific needs and desired results.
+The cost of SMART Breast Augmentation varies from person to person and depends on a number of factors including your specific needs and desired results.

 Factors that contribute to the cost of treatment include:

 Costs of surgery may include fees for the surgeon, anesthesia, operating room, facility, equipment, implants, garments, aftercare, lab tests, and medications.